medup/medup/README.md

 ##### Register/Login

 An email and password is required for sign up and sign in.
-All information provided by the user is encrypted for privacy.

 ##### Dashboard - View Medications